pinatics/observer-effect-mech-interp/README.md

 I do not want to stop at showing that two prompts produce different outputs or activations.
 Different prompts naturally do that.
 I want to test whether self-directed attention produces a measurable behavioral change, locate where any corresponding internal change appears, and then test whether that internal change plays a causal role in the behavior.

-In other words:

 > **We may not be passively observing a model's response tendency.
 Asking the model to observe it may itself change the computation.**

-## Research Question

-Does directing a language model's attention toward its own current response tendency alter its internal representations and downstream behavior?

-If a change occurs, can it be specifically associated with the self-directed manipulation, or can it be explained by simpler alternatives such as prompt wording, additional instructions, attention redistribution, or explicit reporting?

 ## Initial Experimental Conditions